-- Remove the giblets from your chicken and reserve to use in another recipe.
-Rub the outside of the chicken with the avocado oil and sprinkle the chicken with salt and pepper.
+- Brush the outside of the chicken with the avocado oil and sprinkle the chicken with salt and pepper.

 - Attach the spit to your air fryer.
 Make sure the drip tray is in place in your air fryer oven.

 - The chicken should not make contact with the heating element while it turns.
 If it does, you may have to break the back of your chicken to help it to fit.

-- Cook at 350°F for one hour.
+- Cook at 350°F (175°C) for one hour.
 Don't forget to press the "Rotate" button (i.e., the button that makes the spit turn) on your fryer!

 - Plate ¼ of the corn and put ½ T of butter on top.
-Slice 4 ounces of the chicken and add it to your plate.
+Slice 4 ounces (113 grams) of the chicken and add it to your plate.
 Put ¼ of the asparagus on the side.
 Get ready for some deliciousness!

-- 1 c of roasted corn
+- 1 cup of roasted corn

-- ½ T of butter
+- ½ tablespoon of butter